MichiganCOG/MINT/README.md

 - Why is 0.999 equating to only 39.53 or 44.61 of the params?
 The number of unique I\_parent values is smaller than the number of repeat values, Re-running with unique values used to compute percentage.
 - > 70 % params pruned with performance > 93.40 achieved on vgg16 on CIFAR-10.
 - Updating upper limit to 80% to observe results.
 Doesn't matter its a question of optimal parameters.
-- Updating results with algorithm version b.
+- Updating results with algorithm version b
+- Found  bug in setup masks which used only 7 layers.
+Redid it to include all layers and rerunning vgg16 results.